jdpabst/react-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+  state is a way to keep track of changing data in your component.

 2. Where do you set initial state?
+  This is set in a constructor function right after you declare your component like this:

+  class Child extends Component{
+    constructor(){
+      super();

+      this.state = {}
+    }
+  }

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState({})

 ### Understand

 Discuss this question in pairs if you have a 4-person group

-4. Explain what's happening in this component.
+4. Explain what's happening in this component. it is keeping track of how many questions Michael Scott has answered and using a button to update state by adding 1 to the questionsAnswered number on state.

 ```jsx
 import React, { Component } from "react";